julianchurchill/text-adventure/README.md

 TTA1 v2.2.x/TTA2 v1.0.x
 ---

+- [FEATURE] New game welcome dialog.
+- [FEATURE] What's new dialog for first run of a new version.
 - [FEATURE] A quick hint feature is available through the menu.
 - [FEATURE] A step-by-step walkthrough in plain English is now available.
 The displayed text is faded up to the current scored position.
 - [FEATURE] One shot contextual text can be displayed on entering a room and is then proceeded by the normal room description.